iblech/sshlatex/README.md

 resorting to polling for detecting changes in the source files.

-You should use the multiplexing capabilities of ssh, so that new connections are piggybacked over an already established connection avoiding the TCP and cryptography handshake.
+You should use the multiplexing capabilities of ssh, so that new connections are piggybacked over an already established connection avoiding the time-consuming TCP and cryptography handshake.
 Add the following two lines to your local `~/.ssh/config` and open a separate SSH connection before you start sshlatex.

     ControlMaster auto
     ControlPath ~/.ssh/control:%h:%p:%r